 Install the plugin and activate it.

-NOTE: The reason I use this and not the LinkedIn Insight tag plugin, is because as you grow your business, you will need more advanced customization on the code you are embedding in your website.
+NOTE: The reason I use this and not the LinkedIn Insight tag plugin, is because as you grow your business, you will need more advanced customization on the code you are embedding in your website, and this plugin will work with them all.

 After activating it, simply cut and paste the code in the "footer" section of the plugin: